risingwavelabs/terraform-provider-risingwavecloud/docs/index.md

 # risingwavecloud Provider

 The Terraform plugin for [RisingWave Cloud](https://cloud.risingwave.com/) allows you to manage your resources on the RisingWave Cloud platform with Terraform.

-**This project is under heavy development.
-Please join our [Slack](https://join.slack.com/t/risingwave-community/shared_invite/zt-1jei7dk79-fguGadPI2KnhtWnnxBVGoA) to get the latest information.**
+Please join our [Slack](https://join.slack.com/t/risingwave-community/shared_invite/zt-1jei7dk79-fguGadPI2KnhtWnnxBVGoA) to get the latest information.

 ## Authentication